YLoveX/twitterkit-timelines-ios/README.md

 1. Open the project with Xcode.
 2. Sign up for Fabric on [fabric.io](https://fabric.io).
 3. Download and install the Fabric Mac app.
 4. Install Twitter Kit from the Mac app.
+4.1 Create a new Run Script Phase.
-You can select either of the predefined snipped (eg. "Log In With Twitter"), but you don't copy any of the code.
+4.2	Select one of the predefined snippets to complete the onboarding (eg. "Log In With Twitter").
+Note: You don't have to copy any of the code provided into your project.
 5. You're all set!
 Run the project on your iPhone or the iOS Simulator.

 ## Compatibility